Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: The Stroboscopic Approach

-Figure~\ref{fig:wave_fronts} shows the time relationship between the RF bunch structure of the protons at the target and the neutrino events in a detector at distance L from the target.
-The period of the RF is denoted by $\tau$, and the Full Width at Half Maximum (FWHM) of the proton bunch is characterized by $\sigma_p$, where the $\sigma_p=1/2.3 FWHM$.
-Each neutrino bunch is offset to a later time from its parent proton bunch by approximately $L/c$, where $c$ is the speed of light.
+Time-slicing relative to the arrival of the proton bunch produces different neutrino energy spectra in each time-slice.
+To illustrate this approach, Fig~\ref{fig:timeslices1} shows the simulated beam energy spectrum for different selection cuts with respect to the start time of the neutrino bunch in Forward Horn Current (FHC) operation of the Long-Baseline Neutrino Facility (LBNF) beam~\cite{Alion:2016uaj}.

+To discriminate neutrino interactions based on relative arrival times, one must have data on the time of arrival of the proton bunch at the target.
+After production, each neutrino travels for a time approximately equal to $L/c$, where $c$ is the speed of light and $L$ is the distance to the detector.
 The neutrinos from a given proton bunch arrive at the detector before a signal can be directly transmitted electromagnetically.
-Consequently the relevant data need to be locally recorded at the RF frequency on a bunch-to-bunch basis, and each bunch needs to be time-stamped at both the target and the detector at sufficient resolution to uniquely identify the bunch.
+Consequently, each bunch needs to be time-stamped locally at the accelerator complex and that time stamp must be synchronized with the detector at sufficient resolution.

-Figure~\ref{fig:wave_fronts} also indicates the `stroboscopic' nature of this proposal.
-Neutrinos from lower energy hadron parents (indicated in blue) tend to arrive later than neutrinos from higher energy parents (indicated in red), as described below in Section~\ref{mechanism}.
-Time-slicing relative to the arrival of the proton bunch produces different neutrino energy spectra in each time-slice.
-The spectra will also depend on the family type of the neutrino, as electrons and muons are produced in different ratios from pions and kaons.
+The spectra will also depend on the family type of the neutrino, as electrons and muons are produced in different ratios from pion and kaon decays, with electrons being highly suppressed in pion decays.
 Tau neutrinos, while rare, will be predominantly produced by short-lived parents, and will be enhanced in the first time slice.

-To illustrate this approach, the left panel of Fig~\ref{fig:timeslices1} shows the simulated beam energy spectrum for different selection cuts with respect to the start time of the neutrino bunch in Forward Horn Current (FHC) operation of the LBNF beam~\cite{Alion:2016uaj}.
-Similarly, the right panel of Fig~\ref{fig:timeslices1} shows the fractional composition of the different sign and flavor components of the beam in Reverse Horn Current (RHC) mode.
-Fig~\ref{fig:neutrinoparentageintime} shows the arrival time distribution of the neutrinos, categorized by parent hadron.
-Fig~\ref{fig:neutrinocompositionintime} shows the neutrino composition of the beam in time.